Disinformation as a myth: Censorship

 surrounding external controls.

-of emergency, security laws, ankle bracelets, literary canons, heart rate
+emergency, security laws, ankle bracelets, literary canons, heart rate

 monitors, parental controls on mobile phones, shopping behavior algorithms,